alphagov/govuk-frontend/docs/releasing/publishing-a-preview.md

 2. Make any required changes and commit them.

+3. Ensure you're running the version of NodeJS matching [`.nvmrc`](/.nvmrc).

-3. Run `nvm use` to make sure you’re using the right version of Node.js and npm.
+   - If you use NVM, run `nvm use` to set up the right version
+   - If you use another management system (like [`asdf`](https://asdf-vm.com/guide/getting-started.html)), compare the output of `node --version` and install the right one if necessary

 4. Run `npm ci` to make sure you have the exact dependencies installed.